Departmental Management/HR Guidance

 - Whenever possible, give employees a minimum of two weeks’ notice when requesting return to on-site work to allow for dependent care arrangements, transportation requirements, etc. Use the Return to On-site Work notification template in the HRM Toolkit.

 - HR Leaders may utilize tools and templates in support of the Return to On-site Work, including decision tree, checklists, guidance and forms for COVID-19 medical accommodations.
 These resources are available on the HRM Toolkit.

 - Cardinal Recovery: Building Manager Toolkit

 Strategies for Reducing Number of Employees in the Workspace

 As the HR or operational leader within your department, you may be tasked with developing strategies to reduce capacity within your area, both physically and over time.
 This page is designed to give you an idea of where to start when making plans for your unit.

 - Consider the reduction of core business hours (both online and in-person)

 - Establish staffing structure to determine ideal staff occupancy levels

 - Alternate workgroups in the office to ensure physical distancing can be observed

-- Track occupant information to strategize at the building level which areas will use certain days of the week
+- Track occupant information to strategize at the building level which areas will be used certain days of the week

 - Establish and assign zones to groups to enable them to sit within proximity of their team, but desks may have to be unassigned